 What the oil and gas industry needs from SCADA

 Supervisory control systems aggregate data at key points in the supply chain.
-A list of industry suppliers are included.
+A list of industry suppliers is included.

 The last two issues of Oil & Gas Engineering included feature stories on supervisory control and data acquisition (SCADA) systems in the oil and gas industry.
 That coverage culminates in this issue and with this listing of SCADA suppliers to the industry.